Dental Assistant Programs in Nebraska

 Nebraska Dental Assisting Schools

-Find a Nebraska or online school with dental assistant certificate training and college diploma programs.
+Find an accredited Nebraska or online school with dental assistant certificate training classes and college degree programs.
 Go to school for about 1 year and learn to increase the efficiency of a dentist office, perform and assist with dental procedures, and complete administrative tasks.

-Use the zip-code program search to find dental assistant programs in Nebraska.
+Use the zip-code program search to find accredited CDA training in Nebraska.

 What does a dental assistant do?
 State of Nebraska Dental Assisting Requirements

 Dental Assistant You must be at least 18 years old.
 You are permitted to perform basic dental procedures under the supervision of a licensed dentist.
 There are no educational or training requirements.
 If you are going to be administering general anesthesia, sedation from minimal to deep, then you must have a current and valid CPR or BLS certification.
 With a CPR certification, you are qualified to monitor nitrous oxide under the indirect supervision of a licensed dentist.
 Dental Assistant Qualified in Coronal Polishing You must be at least 18 years old.
 You have either graduated from an accredited dental assisting program that included coronal polishing, or you've completed 1,500 hours minimum of clinical dental assisting work experience combined and completed a board-approved course in polishing procedures.
 Licensed Dental Assistant You must be at least 18 years old.
 You must have your high school diploma or equivalent.
 Graduate from an accredited dental assisting program or complete 1,500 hours of on-the-job experience five years preceding your application.
 Pass the state certification exam.
 Pass the jurisprudence exam that covers Nebraska's statutes, rules and regulations governing dental assisting.
 Apply for your LDA license through the Department of Health and Human Services.